 Ideally, you want crostini to be similar to toast.
 Crispy on the outside and soft and tender on the inside.
 You can achieve this result by grilling the bread in a skillet or a griddle or toasting it lightly in the toaster oven.

-This recipe is rather versatile in that you could serve it either hot or cold.
-This goat cheese crostini with honey and dates is designed as a no bake recipe, making it quicker than a baked version.
+This recipe is rather versatile in that you can serve it either hot or cold.
+This goat cheese crostini with honey and dates is designed as a no-bake recipe, making it quicker than a baked version.

-This recipe is relatively low moisture, therefore there is very little chance that it will actually result in soggy bread.
-However, if you are making a more savory topping such as tomato, mushrooms or caramelized onions there is a chance that the bread could become soggy.
+This recipe is relatively low in moisture, therefore there is very little chance that it will result in soggy bread.
+However, if you are making a more savory topping such as tomato, mushrooms, or caramelized onions there is a chance that the bread could become soggy.

 The cheese works as a barrier to reduce sogginess.
 You can also use a bit of olive oil spread lightly across the bread when toasting to prevent it from getting too moist.